japiirainen/japiirainen/README.md

-I work as a software engineer @[Reaktor](https://www.reaktor.com/), Finland In the field of computer science im interested in compilers, dependent type theory, category theory and formal verification.
+I work as a software engineer @[Reaktor](https://www.reaktor.com/), Finland In the field of computer science im interested in compilers, type-theory, category theory and formal verification.

 ### Some of my hobby projects
 - [**fp**](https://github.com/japiirainen/fp), A point-free programming language.